phoenix125/AtlasServerUpdateUtility/readme.txt

 AtlasServerUpdateUtility - A Utility to Keep Your Atlas Dedicated Server updated (and schedule server restarts, download and install new server files, and more!)
-- Latest version: AtlasServerUpdateUtility_v1.0 (2019-02-13)
+- Latest version: AtlasServerUpdateUtility_v1.0.1 (2019-02-13)
 - By Phoenix125 | http://www.Phoenix125.com | http://discord.gg/EU7pzPs | kim@kim125.com
-- Based on Dateranoth's ConanExilesServerUtility-3.3.0 and 7dServerUtility | https://gamercide.org/
+- Based on Dateranoth's ConanExilesServerUtility-3.3.0 | https://gamercide.org/

 ----------
  FEATURES